danxfreeman/precision_ag/README.md

 > * Match each row in `coord_path` with each image in `image_path` using the column `df$id` and the last number in the image name (e.g. `*_123.JPG`).
 > * Group images into four-fold training and test sets and zip.

 You can also modify data by manipulating the object `dat`.
-For example, you can delete rows corresponding to a certain dataset or pool different stress conditions into one.
+For example, you can delete rows corresponding to a certain species or pool different stress conditions into one.
 See `# Modify data` for examples.

 ## Model

 > The Watson API bills your account for every run of `pipeline_train` so make sure that previous steps were successful before moving on.
 These simple checkpoints can help:
-> * `function2` confirms that each image has the same number of plants in each condition
+> * Confirm that each image has the same number of plants in each condition
 > * Each cropped image appears exactly once within the directory `Split`
 > * Cropped image names match directory names
 > * Training and test sets contain multiple images of the same plant (you can sometimes tell by looking at the plant's shape)